Lie monads and dualities: Introduction and motivation

 Motivated by the above, our aim is to study a duality for Lie algebras and Lie coalgebras in such a setting.
-However, if we want to introduce a notion of Lie monad, we encounter a problem: the category of endofunctors is monoidal (in a canonical way), but not braided nor symmetric.
-Nevertheless, given a Lie algebra $L$ or Lie coalgebra $C$ in the category of vector spaces, one can define in a very natural way a ``Lie monad'' on the associated endofunctors $-\ot L$ and $\Hom(C,-)$, by means of a local symmetry associated to the twist on the object $L$ and $C$ respectively.
-This leads us to the introduction of the notion of a {\em YB-Lie algebra} in an arbitrary additive monoidal category.
+However, if we want to introduce a notion of ``Lie monad'', we encounter a problem: the category of endofunctors is (strict) monoidal (in a canonical way), but not braided nor symmetric.
+Nevertheless, given a Lie algebra $L$ or Lie coalgebra $C$ in the category of vector spaces, one can define in a very natural way a \textit{Lie monad} structure on the associated endofunctors $-\ot L$ and $\Hom(C,-)$, by means of a local symmetry associated to the twist on the object $L$ and $C$ respectively.
+This leads us to the introduction of the notion of a {\em Yang-Baxter-Lie algebra} (YB-Lie algebra for short) in an arbitrary additive monoidal category.

-The notion of a YB-Lie algebra clearly covers the concept of a Lie algebra in a symmetric monoidal category, which in turn unifies several variations of classical Lie algebras, for example super Lie algebras.
+The notion of a YB-Lie algebra clearly covers the concept of a Lie algebra in a symmetric monoidal category, which in turn unifies several variations of classical Lie algebras, for example Lie superalgebras.
 It is not our aim to go deeper into this aspect of the theory here.
 Instead, we refer the interested reader to the recent survey \cite{FCKhar}.

 Our paper is organised as follows.
 After recalling some generalities on monoidal categories, we study YB-Lie algebras in \seref{LieAlgLieMod}.
-We introduce the category of Lie modules over a YB-Lie algebra and show that this is equivalent with the category of representations of the Lie algebra in case of a Lie algebra in a symmetric monoidal category.
+We introduce the category of Lie modules over a YB-Lie algebra and show -in case this YB-Lie algebra is just a Lie algebra in a symmetric monoidal category- that this category is equivalent to the category of representations of the Lie algebra.
 Furthermore, we study several functors and adjunctions associated to Lie modules.

 In \seref{LieCoalgLieComod} we briefly review the dual situation of YB-Lie coalgebras and Lie comodules and provide some examples. \seref{LieMonadsComonads} is devoted to the particular case of Lie monads and Lie comonads.
-More precisely, we show the bijective correspondence between YB-Lie algebras in an additive monoidal category and Lie monads of the form $-\ot L$ (see \prref{LieAlgvsLiemonad}) as well as the bijective correspondence between Lie modules of a YB-Lie algebra and the (Lie version of the) Eilenberg Moore category of the associated Lie monad.
+More precisely, we show the bijective correspondence between YB-Lie algebras in an additive monoidal category and Lie monads of the form $-\ot L$ (see \prref{LieAlgvsLiemonad}) as well as the bijective correspondence between Lie modules of a YB-Lie algebra and the (Lie version of the) Eilenberg-Moore category of the associated Lie monad.

 In \seref{DualLie} we start our study of dualities.
 We introduce the notion of a duality between a YB-Lie algebra $L$ and YB-Lie coalgebra $C$ in a closed monoidal category. \prref{dualityliealgebras} shows the close correspondence between dualities for the pair $(L,C)$ and morphisms between associated Lie monads $-\ot L$ and $\Hom(C,-)$, which also induces a functor between the corresponding (co)module categories.
 Furthermore, {\em strong} dualities are in correspondence with the fact that the associated Lie monad morphism is an isomorphism (\prref{charstrongMich}), and in this situation the (co)module categories are equivalent.